 Create Flexible Areas

 A flexible workspace is a type of office space designed to offer employees a variety of different workspaces and ways to work.
 Everything you’d expect to find in a traditional office workplace is there: desks, chairs, and computers.
+Consider adding desk divider screens to your office space to create flexible areas and promote privacy for employees, allowing them to focus on their tasks without distractions.

 However, a workplace that promotes innovation and productivity takes a personal approach to workplace design.
 Adding creative desk layouts or even spaces to work while standing up creates a fresh breath of air and helps improve productivity.